ProjectDomination/RejectedDomination/README.md

 7. You cannot plagiarize it from an another bio.
 Keep it original.

-8. Create your own weapon for the character, how it works, its name and its detailed information.
+8. Create your own weapon for the character, how it works, its name and its detailed information. *This is optional*

 9. Make sure that the character wears clothes that suit the character.
 You cannot have the girl character wearing a bra and a mini-skirt.